Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 A base entry level to a junior level salary of **€500/Month** with a rate of `€1 = 240 DZD` is equal to **120K DZD/Month**.
 Which is in the upper band of the range salaries of this category.

 The gap is greater the more experience the engineer has.
-For example, engineers with 6 to 10 years of experience get paid around **2500€/Month**, which is **600K DZD/Month**.
-This salary exceed by far the maximum salary Algerian companies pay for engineers, this represents up to 3 folds the salary of engineers of the same seniority in Algerian private companies.
+For example, engineers with 6 to 10 years of experience get paid around **€2500/Month**, which is **600K DZD/Month**.
+This salary exceeds by far the maximum salary Algerian companies pay for engineers; this represents up to threefold the salary of engineers of the same seniority in Algerian private companies.

-Given that remote workers *often* (according to our interviewees) work outside the official financial system where they receive their wages through third-party solutions, exchanges them in parallel market, and don't pay taxes or contributions to social insurance funds...
-These workers make far more money than they would do (in some cases) if they work for Algerian companies.
+Given that remote workers *often* (according to our interviewees) work outside the official financial system where they receive their wages through third-party solutions, exchange them in parallel market, and don't pay taxes or contributions to social insurance funds...
+These workers make far more money than they would if they worked for Algerian companies.

-Rising startups and tech companies are facing challenges when looking for competent seniors to hire, and when they find potential candidates they can't match their salary expectations.
+Rising startups and tech companies face challenges when looking for competent seniors to hire.
+When they find potential candidates, they cannot match their salary expectations

-These financial incentives, exposure to technical challenges and sometimes more flexible ways of working attract more (senior) talents and sometimes make them leave their full-time jobs at their local Algerian companies to work remotely.
+These financial incentives, exposure to technical challenges, and sometimes more flexible ways of working attract more (senior) talents and sometimes make them leave their full-time jobs at local Algerian companies to work remotely.

-[According to our interviewees](/docs/appendix/raw-interviews), some companies are trying to find other incentives to attract talents and to keep them onboard.
+[According to our interviewees](/docs/appendix/raw-interviews), some companies are trying to find other incentives to attract talents and keep them onboard.

 ## Challenges remote workers are facing